daemonraco/toobasic/docs/services.md

 	}
 }
 ```
-In this way you're forcing your service to work only for `POST` request.
+In this way you're forcing your service to work only for `POST` requests.

 ### May I?
 Yes, you may replace the common method `basicRun()` for `runGET()` and in most cases it'll be ok.